Saluev/python-liborigin2/README.md

 Python Usage
 ---------------------------------------------------------------------------

-In your script, import the path to the `liborigin.pyx` pacakge using your favorite method (see https://fortierq.github.io/python-import/).
+In your script, import the path to the `liborigin.pyx` package using your favorite method (see https://fortierq.github.io/python-import/).

 To import the content of an Origin project `.opj`, simply type: